 As I have reported, I have been writing this book for the past year, completing passages that set the stage for tonight.
 Now, I must write descriptions of the past few hours and weave them in.
 A few weeks ago we told our publisher that we would deliver this book to her soon, to immediatly post online and print.
 My plan was, and remains, to finish it tonight.
 I intend to bring Vassal’s saga to the present verge, then write an end to it and send it to her.

-I have mentioned that today, engaged as he will be in the greater drama, Vassal will probably skip his usual review of what I write.
+Today, as I have said, engaged as Vassal will be in the greater drama, he will probably skip his usual review of what I write.
 That is not a problem.
 He always approves.
 He trusts me to write what I should.
-Occasionally, in the spirit of our collaboration, he offers an addition or clarification, as I’ve said, but it’s always a minor one.
+Occasionally, he offers an addition or clarification, but it’s always a minor one.
 He reads my work mostly to reflect upon it.
 It tells him what I am thinking, and constitutes my end of our dialogue, which he wants to know.
-He also gets a kick out of seeing what my words and illustrations make of him.
+Also, he gets a kick out of seeing what my words and illustrations make of him.
 He knows that what I create in these pages will influence how people regard him and his history.
 It amuses him to imagine and anticipate that.

 * * *

 My fingers are warming up, my typing getting faster and my touch lighter, a seamless rattling of keys.
 My haste is somewhat due to the cold air around me, but more to my eagerness to finish.
 I hope to do that before we return to the cottage.
 I do not want to be writing then.
 There will probably be too much else happening there that I will not want to miss.